andyprasetya/system/README.md

 ## Description
-System is used for collecting data from factory machines and factory operators.<br>
+System3 is used for collecting data from factory machines and factory operators.<br>
 Everything is stored in (postgresql) database with web as user interface.<br>
 Additional software is used for processing data.<br>
 Every part (every service) of system check for necessary database tables at startup.
 Tables are created or updated if necessary.